Adam Henrique: Anaheim Ducks

 During the 2017–18 season, on November 30, 2017, Henrique was traded by the Devils, alongside Joseph Blandisi and a 2018 third-round pick to the Anaheim Ducks in exchange for Sami Vatanen and a conditional draft pick in 2019 or 2020.
-When Henrique faced his former team for the first time on December 18, he was given a tribute video and a tremendous ovation from Devils fans.
-Despite a 5–3 Devils win, Henrique managed to score a goal by lifting the puck past Devils (and former Ducks) defenceman Vatanen.
-On July 16, 2018, Henrique signed a five-year, $29.125 million contract extension with the Ducks.
+Henrique was acquired by the Ducks after injuries to centres Ryan Getzlaf and Ryan Kesler.
+He made his debut for the Ducks on December 1 against the Columbus Blue Jackets, registering an assist.
+The next night on December 2, Henrique scored his first goal as a Duck in a 3–2 loss to the Nashville Predators.
+When Henrique faced his former team for the first time on December 18, he was given a tribute video and an ovation from Devils fans.
+Despite a 5–3 Devils win, Henrique managed to score a goal by lifting the puck past Devils and former Ducks defenceman Vatanen.
+He finished the season with a combined 81 games between the two teams, scoring 24 goals and 50 points.
+Upon the return of Getzlaf and Kesler, Henrique was pushed down to the third line, which is where he played during the Ducks abbreviated postseason run where they were swept by the San Jose Sharks in four games.